Pranav10ss/AWS-Projects/MemoryUtilization-EC2-CloudWatch/Readme.md

 ## **Step 3 - Create an EC2 instance and install a CloudWatch agent on the instance by adding the userdata**
 * Go to EC2 console-> `Launch instance`-> Under `Advanced details`-> `IAM instance profile` attach the IAM role that you created.
 * Under `Userdata` paste the following command to install the `CloudWatch` agent on the EC2 instance.
+This script sets up the Amazon CloudWatch Agent on the EC2 instance, retrieves a pre-defined configuration from the SSM
+  Parameter Store, and starts the agent.
+This allows the instance to send custom metrics, such as memory utilization and other system-level data, to Amazon CloudWatch.
   ```
   #!/bin/bash
    wget https://s3.amazonaws.com/amazoncloudwatch-agent/linux/amd64/latest/AmazonCloudWatchAgent.zip